OussamaElar/JS_Project/Readme.md

 # JS Project Proposal: Penalty Shootout Game
 # Background
 #### Penalty Shoutout is a part of soccer game when two teams finish the game with a draw, they play a round of penalty shootout each team has five attempts and the team who scores more win the game, this project will be about this part.
-A player will have six attempts to score against a goalkeeper who will try to catch the ball by moving randomly to the left or right side.
-To win the game, the player should score all the attempts
+A player will play the goalkepper role and try to catch at least 3 balls out of 5 attempts to win the game

 ## Functionality & MVPs
 ### In this game, users will be able to:
-     1. Control the shoot power
+     1. Control the goalkeeper by moving to the right or left
-     2. Control the ball direction using the arrow keys
+     2. being able to choose between three different game mode
 ### In addition, this project will include:
      1. A production README
      2. An About modal describing the game rules